-- 1 (2) Lighting fixtures shall be carefully located, aimed, and shielded so that light is directed only onto the 2 building facade.
-Lighting fixtures shall not be directed toward adjacent streets or roads. - 3 (3) Lighting fixtures mounted on the building and designed to "wash" the facade with light are preferred. - 4 (4) To the extent practicable, lighting fixtures shall be directed downward (i.e., below the horizontal) rather 5 than upward. - (5) When landscaping is to be illuminated, the hearing examiner or director shall first approve a landscape lighting plan that presents the purpose and objective of the lighting, shows the location of all lighting fixtures and what landscaping each is to illuminate, and demonstrates that the installation will not generate excessive light levels, cause glare, or direct light beyond the landscaping into the night sky. - 10 (i) Illuminated Signs.
-See lighting standards in FMC 22.26.012. - 11 (j) Lighting of Walkways/Bikeways and Parks.
-Where special lighting is to be provided for walkways, bikeways, or 12 parks, the following requirements shall apply: - 13 (1) The walkway, pathway, or ground area shall be illuminated to a level of at least 0.3 foot-candles and no 14 more than 0.5 foot-candles. - 15 (2) The vertical illumination levels at a height of five feet above grade shall be at least 0.3 and no more than 0.5 16 foot-candles. - 17 (3) Lighting fixtures shall be designed to direct light downward, and light sources shall have an initial output of 18 no more than 1.000 lumens. - 19 (4) In general, lighting shall be consistent with the guidelines presented in the IESNA Lighting Handbook, 20 Eighth Edition. - 21 (k) General Street Lighting Standards.
-(Reserved). - 22 (1) Technological Change.
-The technology used in outdoor lighting applications is ever evolving in terms of - 23 24 efficiency, effectiveness, and other performance aspects.
-While the intent, goals, and objectives of this section - remain constant, standards may become dated over time as lighting technology advances.
-Therefore, the hearing - 25 examiner or director, as appropriate, may exercise discretion in making determinations that will achieve equivalent - 26 27 lighting performance through the application of updated technology when codified standards become outdated.
-(Ord. - 1667 § 22, 2020; Ord.
-1562 § 41, 2015; Ord.
-1322 § 3, 2003; Ord.
-1311 § 30, 2002; Ord.
-1246 § 15, 2000).
+- (1) The maximum illumination on any vertical surface or angular roof surface shall not exceed five footcandles. - (2) Lighting fixtures shall be carefully located, aimed, and shielded so that light is directed only onto the building facade.
+Lighting fixtures shall not be directed toward adjacent streets or roads. - 13 (3) Lighting fixtures mounted on the building and designed to "wash" the facade with light are preferred. - 14 (4) To the extent practicable, lighting fixtures shall be directed downward (i.e., below the horizontal) rather than upward. - (5) When landscaping is to be illuminated, the hearing examiner or director shall first approve a landscape lighting plan that presents the purpose and objective of the lighting, shows the location of all lighting fixtures and what landscaping each is to illuminate, and demonstrates that the installation will not generate excessive light levels, cause glare, or direct light beyond the landscaping into the night sky. - (i) Illuminated Signs.
+See lighting standards in FMC 22.26.012. - (j) Lighting of Walkways/Bikeways and Parks.
+Where special lighting is to be provided for walkways, bikeways, or parks, the following requirements shall apply: - (1) The walkway, pathway, or ground area shall be illuminated to a level of at least 0.3 foot-candles and no more than 0.5 foot-candles. - (2) The vertical illumination levels at a height of five feet above grade shall be at least 0.3 and no more than 0.5 foot-candles. - 27 (3) Lighting fixtures shall be designed to direct light downward, and light sources shall have an initial output of no more than 1,000 lumens. - (4) In general, lighting shall be consistent with the guidelines presented in the IESNA Lighting Handbook, Eighth Edition. - 31 (k) General Street Lighting Standards.
+(Reserved). - 32 (1) Technological Change.
+The technology used in outdoor lighting applications is ever evolving in terms of efficiency, effectiveness, and other performance aspects.
+While the intent, goals, and objectives of this section